By Komal Motwani, CFP®

 Amazon announced in March of 2022 a stock split of 20 for 1 occurring in June.
 One share of approximately $2,700 will now be divided into 20 shares of $135-140 each.

 Let’s look at a reversal of this strategy, “a Reverse stock split”.
 Just as the name suggests, reverse stock splits are contrary to the above strategy.
 Think, building the pie back to bigger pieces.
 Here the companies intend to reduce the number of outstanding shares and increase the share price.
 Again, this will not have an impact on total company’s value.
-The most prominent reasons why a company does a reverse stock split is when the share prices are too low and may cause the company to be delisted from an index or if the company wants to increase the share price to influence analyst and institutional / large investors.
+The most prominent reasons why a company does a reverse stock split is when the share prices are too low and may cause the company to be delisted from an index or if the company wants to increase the share price to influence analysts and institutional / large investors.

 In a Spin-off, the parent public company separates one or more businesses or divisions into a newly formed publicly traded company.
 Think, Pie again.
 It is still the same sized pie.
 A part of that pie is now called a cake.
 Cosmetically you’ll now own a pie and a cake.
-In technicality it is still the same pie being recycled for financial implications.
+Technically, it is still the same pie being recycled for financial implications.
 The newly formed entity will be traded separately on the stock exchange under its own new ticker/symbol.
 Existing shareholders now benefit from holding shares of two separate companies.
 The parent company creates a spin-off by distributing 100% of its ownership in that business as a stock dividend to its existing stockholders.
 Spin-offs may prove to be lucrative as the management teams of separate companies will be able to focus on their core business models with better utilization of resources and streamlining workflow thus leading to superior performances and profit margins.

 All the above strategies have their own merits and demerits.
 It ultimately depends on each company’s strategic planning and goals and objectives.